aleph-zero-foundation/aleph-node/fork-off/README.md

 2. Dump the state to a json file.
 You can provide a path via `--snapshot-path`.
 3. Read the state from the snapshot json file.
 This is because steps 1. and 2. can be omitted by running with `--use-snapshot-file` -- see example below.
 4. Read the chainspec provided via `--initial-spec-path` you should pass here the one generated via `the bootstrap-chain` command, so `--initial-spec-path=chainspec.json` if it is in the same directory.
-5. Replace the genesis state in the chainspec by the one from the snapshot WITH THE EXCEPTION of states of pallets provided via a comma separated list using `--pallets_keep_state`.
-The default setting is `--pallets_keep_state=Aura,Aleph,Sudo,Staking,Session,Elections` and it's likely you don't want to change it.
+5. Replace the genesis state in the chainspec by the one from the snapshot WITH THE EXCEPTION of states of paths provided via a comma separated list using `--storage_keep_state`.
+The default setting is `--storage_keep_state=Aura,Aleph,Balances,Sudo,Staking,Session,Elections,System.Account` and it's likely you don't want to change it.
 6. The final, new chainspec is saved to the path provided via `--combined-spec-path`.

 So for instance to generate a new spec keeping the storage of testnet (note that in that case you should use the same binary as running on testnet to `bootstrap-chain`) we would run: